 There are two Jammin’ Island outposts, one near the Bud Light Loft in center field.
 If you know to get a discounted beer, that’s the place to be.

-There are three Nationals Park food items to try, but I don’t mean any disrespect to some of the other choices…there are great Virginia Ham & Biscuits, the intriguing Haute Dogs, and the Kapnos Greek stand upstairs.
-Be sure to plan ahead.
+There are three Nationals Park food items to try, but I don’t mean any disrespect to some of the other choices…there are great Virginia Ham & Biscuits, the intriguing Haute Dogs, or try foods I’ve listed here and here.

 Want to know more about Nationals Park?
 Sign up here for my completely free Nationals Park e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!

 Want to save money on baseball tickets, parking and everything else?

 If you go to baseball games, you’re going to spend money…on tickets, parking, food and souvenirs, not to mention hotels and travel expenses if you’re going on a baseball road trip.

 I’m here to help…check out my Fan Resources page, where I share some of my favorite recommendations for buying tickets, booking baseball parking and saving on travel expenses.